marcinwiacek/requestor/readme.md

 Requestor

 Application for sending, analizing and testing requests.
-Designed as replacement for SoapUI, Ready API, Postman and many other tools.
+Could be used as replacement for SoapUI, Ready API, Postman and many other tools.
 Written using nodeJS (=speed, available code, no problems with onboarding in some companies, support for all important features, etc.).

-Allows for concurrent work.

 # Why another app?
 Because many existing apps were written years ago and are obsolete and sometimes have horrible GUI.
-I say it with > 15 years of testing experience.

 # Ha, ha, license allows for using it for free, I don't need to pay
 Indeed.
 But don't expect all possible support in such situation.
 Time is money.

 # I want this and this function
-Wait or see previous point
+Wait or see previous point.

 # Support
 GitHub or marcin (@) mwiacek (.) com.
-I will do my best, but I can't give any SLA warranty with free version.
+I will do my best, but I can't give any SLA with free version.
 Time is money.

 # There is no big company staying behind this
 Linux kernel also started this way.
 And today you have it in desktop,